-It is GaffneyCline's opinion that the estimates of the Reserves as of December 31, 2020 shown in Table 1 are reasonable, and the classification and categorization is appropriate and consistent with the assumed definitions and guidelines.
+It is GaffneyCline's opinion that the estimates of the Reserves as of December 31, 2021 shown in Table 1 are reasonable, and the reserves classification and categorization is appropriate and consistent with the adopted definitions and guidelines.

-GaffneyCline concludes that the derivation of the volume estimates are appropriate, and the quality of the data relied on, the depth and thoroughness of the estimation process, are adequate for the project scope.
+GaffneyCline concludes that the derivation of the volume estimates is appropriate and the quality of the data relied on and the depth and thoroughness of the estimation process are adequate for the project scope.